China massing military ships across region in show of maritime force, sources say

 China is in the middle of what is traditionally a busy season for military exercises, though the People’s Liberation Army has not made any announcements of large-scale officially named drills.

-Still, the rise in activity is happening as China and Japan are in a diplomatic crisis after Japanese Prime Minister Sanae Takaichi said last month that a hypothetical Chinese attack on democratically-ruled Taiwan could trigger a military response from Tokyo.
+Still, the rise in activity is happening as China and Japan are in a diplomatic crisis after Japanese Prime Minister Sanae Takaichi said in November that a hypothetical Chinese attack on democratically ruled Taiwan could trigger a military response from Tokyo.

-Beijing has also been angered by an announcement last month by Taiwan President Lai Ching-te of an extra $40 billion in defence spending to counter China, which views the island as its own territory.
+Beijing has also been angered by an announcement in November by Taiwan President Lai Ching-te of an extra US$40 billion (S$52 billion) in defence spending to counter China, which views the island as its own territory.

 The Chinese ships have massed in waters stretching from the southern part of the Yellow Sea through the East China Sea and down into the contested South China Sea, as well as into the Pacific, according to four security officials in the region.